Simple & Effective Design?

 - For being so simple, this shaver shaves very intuitively, as I don’t have to adjust the angle of my wrist at all.
 The Silky Back gets the angle right for razor placement.

-- Helpful owner answered questions right away and responded to emails quickly.
+- The helpful owner answered questions right away and responded to emails quickly.

 - Simple, solid construction should last a lifetime.